hy1984427/appium/write_script_for_ios_app/set_parameters_to_launch_app.md

 # Set parameters to launch app

 To create a script to run iOS test using Ruby, we need to create a script first.
-Let's call it `ios.rb`.
+Let's call it "*ios.rb*".

 In the file, we need to import the libraries at beginning: